 Dehydration is a condition where the body loses more water than it has consumed.
-This means the body’s normal function is impaired.
+This stops the body from functioning normally.
 Dehydration is caused by a number of factors, which can range from environmental, to situational, or even certain illnesses.

 For instance, diarrhoea can instigate severe dehydration.
-A sore throat can make drinking fluids very uncomfortable, an excessively hot weather can induce mild dehydration.
+A sore throat can make drinking fluids very uncomfortable, and excessively hot weather can induce mild dehydration.
 Even a busy work schedule can make you forget that you are thirsty.
 Mild and moderate dehydration can be treated with the consumption of water or over-the-counter oral rehydration solutions.
 Severe dehydration needs to be treated as a medical emergency and essential fluids and electrolytes are replaced intravenously.